shwang1013/target-offer/README.md

     lists = ([lists[i:i + 9] for i in range(0, len(lists), 4)])
     return lists
 ```

-### Verifying code
-All of the input and generate functions were packed.
-The graph will be generate by
-python TW_Assignment_WSH.py

 ### Generate the maze's graph
 ```python
 def gen_maze(linkInfo):